CartoDB/documentation/app/content/spatial-extension-bq/tiler/guides.md

 Take a look at the [examples](../examples) and the complete [reference](../../reference#tiler) if you need help with the SQL query specifics.

-Creating the tileset is as easy as opening your BigQuery console and running the query there.
+Creating a tileset is as easy as opening your BigQuery console and running the query there.
 Remember that you will have permission to call the Tiler's functions with your Google account after:
 * Signing up in CARTO using your Google account.
 * Adding a new BigQuery connection from your CARTO Dashboard.